ourpxi/CircuitPython_remoc/README.md

 ## Installing from PyPI

+> [!NOTE]
-> **Note**: This library is not available on PyPI yet.
-Install documentation is included
-as a standard element.
+> This library is not available on PyPI yet.
+Install documentation is included as a standard element.
 Stay tuned for PyPI availability!

-> *To-do: Remove the above note if PyPI version is/will be available at time of release.*

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally from [PyPI](https://pypi.org/project/circuitpython-remoc/).